The Patriot Post® · The Trump Card — Ace of Anger Affirmation

 “Guard against the impostures of pretended patriotism.” —George Washington (1796)

-(Editor’s Note: Trump supporters, before sending hate email, actually read this column and then see the disclaimer.
+(Editor’s Note: Fellow Trump supporters, please read this column and see the disclaimer before sending hate mail.
 Read Alexander’s latest analysis, “About Trump’s ‘New York Values.”)

-Given that his celebrity name recognition, contentious remarks and populist rhetoric have landed billionaire Donald Trump at the top of pop-presidential polls for months, I’m now being asked by some grassroots leaders across the nation, “What about Trump?”
+Given that his populist appeal on issues important to Grassroots American Patriots, and his celebrity name recognition, have landed billionaire Donald Trump at the top of presidential polls, I’m now being asked by some grassroots leaders across the nation, “What about Trump?”

-First, Trump’s support reflects very little about his qualifications, but a lot about his message and how dissatisfied millions of disenfranchised grassroots conservatives are with Republican “leadership.”
-The status quo represented by Speaker John Boehner and Senate Majority Leader Mitch McConnell has, in effect, underwritten Trump’s rising stardom.
-Despite greatly increasing the numbers of conservatives in the House and Senate in the historic “Republican Wave” elections nationwide in both 2010 and 2014, the much-loathed “establishment types” still hold the reins and they have failed to counter Barack Obama’s socialist policies.
-GOP leaders continue to marginalize or ignore the concerns of the conservative/Republican base — grassroots conservatives — and we are rightly outraged.
+First, Trump’s support reflects very little about his qualifications, but a lot about his message, and how dissatisfied tens-of-millions of disenfranchised conservatives are with what now passes for Republican “leadership.”
+The status quo represented by the wholly ineffective House Speaker, John Boehner, and the somewhat effective Senate Majority Leader, Mitch McConnell, has, in effect, underwritten Trump’s rising popularity.
+Despite the substantial increase of dynamic conservatives in the House and Senate after the historic “Republican Wave” national elections in both 2010 and 2014, the much-loathed “establishment types” still hold the reins.
+They have failed to counter Barack Obama and his socialist Democrat Party policies.
+Too many GOP leaders continue to marginalize or totally ignore the concerns of the conservative/Republican base — and we are rightly outraged.

-I refer to the underlying anger driving Trump popularity as, “The Obama Effect.”
+I call the underlying anger driving the 2010 and 2014 surges, and Trump’s popularity now, “The Obama Effect.”

-Despite his decidedly liberal “New York values” and the fact that his brilliantly timed and superbly calculated rhetoric is mostly fragrance and not substance, Trump’s appeal is sustained because that rhetoric affirms a broad spectrum of anger — anger that has been seeded by Obama’s unprecedented executive arrogance, and the failure of Republicans to counter his populist policies.
+Despite his often abrasive “New York values” and the fact that his brilliantly timed and superbly calculated rhetoric is mostly fragrance and not substance, Trump’s appeal is sustained because that rhetoric affirms a broad spectrum of anger — anger that has been seeded by Obama’s unprecedented executive arrogance, and the failure of Republicans to counter his agenda.
 So confused are some Republicans that they no longer can distinguish between “conservative” and “establishment” candidates.

-Seven years of [Obama’s repressive regime has fomented](http://www.wsj.com/articles/president-obama-created-donald-trump-1457048679) despair, delusion and division, among the ranks of Republican voters – so much so that some are willing to take leave of their senses and join a cultish movement with a self-promoting charlatan as its head.
-History is replete with examples of such movements, and the tragic result – the suppression of Liberty.
+Seven years of [Obama’s repressive regime has fomented](http://www.wsj.com/articles/president-obama-created-donald-trump-1457048679) despair, delusion and division, among the ranks of Republican voters – so much so that some are willing to take leave of their senses and launch a third party.
+History is replete with examples of such movements, and the tragic result – ultimately the suppression of Liberty.
 Most conservatives, many moderates and even some centrist Democrats are exhausted, and consequently, some will settle for anything other than what they perceive to be “status quo.”